Vault Server Installation

 SQL Server Setup

-Specify the location of the SQL Server which will store the Vault database, and the authentication method the Vault Server should use to connect to the database.
-Vault can create a database on SQL Server if SQL Server is on the same machine as the Vault web service, or you can use a SQL Server on a different machine on the network.
+Specify the location of the SQL Server which will store the Vault databases, and the authentication method the Vault Server should use to connect to the database.
+SQL Server can be on the same machine as the Vault web service, or SQL Server can be on a different machine, but on the same network.
+Your SQL Server could also have multiple instances installed on the same machine.
+You may have to enter the instance name in the form of ServerName\InstanceName.
 Please verify SQL Server is running before you complete this step.

 The Vault Server can connect to SQL Server via Windows Authentication or SQL Server Authentication.
 If you choose SQL Server Authentication, please verify SQL Server is set up to allow SQL Server Authentication